 For a better, respectful and responsible life, everyone needs a good and regular income.
 Since the target continuously changes according to their new status and requirements, everybody tries hard to do something to increase their income.
 Very few of them get any job satisfaction on the way.
 At this stage of life, it’s either too late for them to dream bigger, or they just want to lead a financially solvent life based on their status.
 Thus, for the most of them the new aim becomes ‘leading a solvent life’.
 For a few the aim becomes ‘Getting rich’.
 But aim has its own way of leading you.
 For instance, if your aim is to lead a solvent life, you will end up being insolvent.
 If your aim is to be rich, you’ll have a financially solvent life, and so on.

 If getting rich is what becomes the ultimate aim in your life, why not make that your aim from the very beginning (unless, of course, you are a genius)?
 In fact, I think students should set their aim in life to be rich.
 You may believe or want to believe that money is evil, and money is not that important!
-But the reality and the truth is that you can’t do anything without money.
+But the reality and truth is that you can’t do anything without money.
 If you want to help people, you need money.
-If you have to create work opportunities for fighting unemployment in society, you need money.
+If you have to create employment, you need money.
 You need money for everything.
 If you have money and knowledge, you’ll have sheer power.
 If you can add imagination to your money and knowledge, that will certainly turn you into a legend.